-Sections 3 and 4 of the present Guidelines correspond integrally to the Sections 3 and 4 of the "2019 Model Proxy Voting Guidelines" developed by the Shareholder Association for Research and Education (SHARE).
-The "2019 Model Proxy Voting Guidelines" document can be found in Appendix A of the Guidelines.
+Section 3 of the present Guidelines correspond integrally to the Sections "Oversight Bodies of the Company", "Accountability to Shareholders", "Stewardship of Corporate Resources", "Relationships with Employees", "Relationships with communities" and "Environmental responsibilities" of the "2020 Model Proxy Voting Guidelines" developed by the Shareholder Association for Research and Education (SHARE).
+The "2020 Model Proxy Voting Guidelines" document can be found in Appendix A of the Guidelines.

-In Section 5, any exclusion/modification in the application of the provisions of the SHARE Model Proxy Voting Guidelines for the CEPP are outlined.
+In Section 4, any exclusion/modification in the application of the provisions of the SHARE Model Proxy Voting Guidelines for the CEPP are outlined.

 The CEPP Proxy Voting Guidelines were first adopted by the JBT in March 2004 and were subsequently amended.
-The present Guidelines constitute an amended version approved by the JBT on April 17, 2019.
+The present Guidelines constitute an amended version approved by the JBT on April 15, 2020.